evfredericksen/pynacea/docs/source/using/modes.rst

 Debug Mode
 -------------

 Debug mode does *not* accept spoken input.
 Rather, it accepts typed input through the terminal.
-It can be useful for debugging grammar files, particularly in settings where verbal input is not possible.
+This can be useful for debugging grammar files, particularly in settings where verbal input is not possible.
 Debug mode is enabled by setting the ``-d`` flag when running Pynacea.
 Typed input runs four seconds after it is entered, to allow for the opportunity to switch programs.
 This length of time can be modified by passing a number to the ``--debug_delay`` command line argument.